robiness/openstreetmap_overpass_map/ROADMAP.md

 - **Performance monitoring**: WebAssembly optimization, native performance
 - **User feedback integration**: Continuous improvement based on usage data

+## 🔮 Future Considerations & Advanced Features

+This section tracks powerful ideas to be considered after the core mobile and social features are implemented.

+- **Background Sync Engine**: Implement a robust background synchronization mechanism using a package like `workmanager`.
+This would allow the app to sync user data (like check-ins) periodically, even when the app is not running, ensuring ultimate data reliability for leaderboards and social features.

+- **Dynamic Server-Side Configuration**: Create a configuration service that fetches game-balancing variables (e.g., check-in radius, event details, feature flags) from a Supabase table on app startup.
+This would provide the agility to run live events, A/B test features, and tweak the game experience without requiring an app update.

 ## Success Metrics

 ### 📈 **Phase 1 (Web) - Current**